surajregmi42/surajregmi42.github.io/_pages/cv.md

 ***
 ### Blue Cross and Blue Shield of Illinois, Texas, Oklahoma, New Mexico, and Montana (Data Scientist, Jun.
 2023 - present)

-* Actively working on the development of a rule-based system aimed at identifying discrepancies in coordination of benefits claims, totaling **tens of millions annually** in potential savings
+☐ Actively working on the development of a rule-based system aimed at identifying discrepancies in coordination of benefits claims, totaling **tens of millions annually** in potential savings<br>
-* Oversaw the operational facets and vigilantly monitored the monthly recurring jobs across various conceptual domains, ensuring their timely integration into the Claim Recovery Unit (CRU) database
+☐ Oversaw the operational facets and vigilantly monitored the monthly recurring jobs across various conceptual domains, ensuring their timely integration into the Claim Recovery Unit (CRU) database<br>
-* Contributed to the intern hiring committee by evaluating resumes, conducting in-depth case study reviews, and leading technical interviews to select top-tier candidates
+☐ Contributed to the intern hiring committee by evaluating resumes, conducting in-depth case study reviews, and leading technical interviews to select top-tier candidates

 ### NASA-IMPACT, University of Alabama in Huntsville (Graduate Research Assistant, Aug.
 2021 - Apr.
 2023)

-* Designed and developed deep learning-based weather prediction system using SWIN transformers
+☐ Designed and developed deep learning-based weather prediction system using SWIN transformers<br>
-* Improved contrail detection by **30%** using deep learning-based image segmentation (U-Net)
+☐ Improved contrail detection by **30%** using deep learning-based image segmentation (U-Net)<br>
-* Automated the incorporation of HiRISE MRO images to enhance the usability of the image labeling system
+☐ Automated the incorporation of HiRISE MRO images to enhance the usability of the image labeling system

 ### Blue Cross and Blue Shield of Illinois, Texas, Oklahoma, New Mexico, and Montana (Senior Data Scientist Intern, Jun.
 2022 - Aug.
 2022)

-* Developed a machine learning system to identify overpaid claims worth **$2.1 million per annum**, resulting in a **17% increase** in F1-score
+☐ Developed a machine learning system to identify overpaid claims worth **$2.1 million per annum**, resulting in a **17% increase** in F1-score

 ### The World Bank (Data Scientist, Jul.
 2018 - Aug.
 2021)